 Nordic municipalities have a significant impact on creating a more climate-friendly Nordic region.

 The project aimed at mapping out the success factors and support needs in local climate work in the Nordic countries.
-Besides many successes in the climate work of the Nordic municipalities, also support is also needed.
+Despite the many successes Nordic municipalities have had in climate work, a need for support was also identified.
 NordLead aimed at strengthening the capacities of the Nordic municipalities to tackle the issue of climate change by mutual learning and developing new support structures.

-The study conducted within the NordLead project gathered valuable information about the climate change management in Nordic municipalities and gives a general view to the local climate work in Finland, Iceland, Norway and Sweden.
+The study conducted within the NordLead project gathered valuable information about the climate change management in Nordic municipalities, giving a general view to the local climate work in Finland, Iceland, Norway and Sweden.

 The Nordic Council of Ministers